skalarfeilds79/platform-contracts/contracts/platform/contracts/escrow/README.md

 ```
 Pack --> Escrow (Escrow): I want to open an escrow account and store tokens 1 to 5 in contract C. Pass callback function details to Escrow.
+Escrow: Check to see that I own none of these tokens.
 Escrow --> Pack (Callback): Call provided callback function.
 Pack: Mint the tokens directly into Escrow.
 Escrow: Check to see that I now own the tokens.
 If not, revert everything (clearing the prepare).
 ```

+Of course, this still requires a linear number of `CALL`s to check ownership information, which will hurt us.
+This reinforces the need for us to develop an ERC721+ token standard, which will cover:

+- Batch Operations
+- TransferRange()
+- Metadata properties/formatting